 Through our research projects we have built-up a network with colleagues at outstanding research institutions at the University of Göttingen, on the Göttingen Campus, and on a national and international level.
-In addition, since 2010 the DAAD-Program "A New Passage to India III" has enabled us to vividly participate in academic exchange between India and Germany.
 Each year MA and PhD students from CeMIS go for their studies to Indian partner universities, and PhD students and visiting scholars from India are hosted at CeMIS.

-Dr. Michael Dickhardt

-Centre for Modern Indian Studies Waldweg 26, Room 1.108 phone.: +49 (0)551 / 39-20238 study@cemis.uni-goettingen.de

-Tue: 10.00 - 12.00 Uhr and as per appointment
+- Dr. Michael Dickhardt Centre for Modern Indian Studies Waldweg 26, Room 1.108 phone.: +49 (0)551 / 39-20238 study@cemis.uni-goettingen.de - Tue: 10.00am 12.00noon and as per appointment.
+Per appointment only during the semester break. - www.uni-goettingen.de/de/131257.html

-MA MODERN INDIAN STUDIES
+M.A.
+IN MODERN INDIAN STUDIES

 The teaching programme at the Centre for Modern Indian Studies in Göttingen combines social science, humanities and economics perspectives into an interdisciplinary approach to studying modern India.
-The main focus of the programme is on economic, political, social and cultural transformations in modern pology, history, indology, political science, religion and geography.
-Aside from the specific knowledge gained through these subjects, students will also gain profound geographical, historical and institutional knowledge about India.
+The main focus of the programme is on economic, political, social and cultural transformations in modern India.
+As such, teachers come from a variety of disciplines, including development economics, anthropology, history, indology, political science, religion and geography.
+Aside from the specific knowledge gained through these subjects, students also gain profound geographical, historical and institutional knowledge about India.